 How Can Family Members and Friends Help A Person Who is Newly Diagnosed with Cancer?

-As a family member or friend of this individual, how do we support and show of love for them?
-Sometimes, some of the words and wisdom that we offer actually do not add value, worse still they may make the situation even more difficult.
-More often than not, we go into solution modes that do not offer any comfort.
+As a family member or friend of this individual, how do we support and show our love for them?
+Sometimes, certain words and advice that we offer actually may not add value to the situation; our good intentions could have the reverse effect and make things more difficult.
+Our instinctive solution modes often do not offer any meaningful comfort.

-We suggest that the following may be more useful ways to provide support and love to those who face a cancer diagnosis:
+Here are our suggested ways to provide support and love to someone who has just received a cancer diagnosis:

 -